influenzanet/go-utils/pkg/configs/readme.md

 ### Env utilities

+- RequireEnv(string, allowEmpty): get an env value, raise a fatal error if not provided or empty (if allowEmpty is false)
+- RequireEnvValue(string) : get a env value, raise a fatal error if not provider OR value is empty
+- RequireEnvSet(string) : get a env value, raise a fatal error if not provided (empty value is allowed)
+- GetEnvInt(string, default): Get an integer value from env

+### Duration utilities

 - ParseDuration(string, defaultUnit): Parse Duration string.
 If number provided without unit, consider it with the defaultUnit
-- ParseEnvDuration(): parse duration from en environment variable, with default value if not provided
+- ParseEnvDuration(): parse duration from an environment variable, with default value if not provided
-- RequireEnv(string): get an env value, raise a fatal error if not provided or empty
-- GetEnvInt(string, default): Get an integer value from env

 ### Internal logger